Mayssa Bastos: Early life

-To prepare for her fights outside of Brazil, Bastos started training with Murilo Santana at Unity JJ in New York City as well as at GF Team Orange County on the west coast.
+To prepare for her fights outside of Brazil, Bastos started training with Murilo Santana at Unity JJ in New York City as well as at GFTeam Orange County on the west coast.
 She was promoted to black belt on 4 June 2018 by Júlio César right after winning silver at the 2018 World Championship in the brown belt division.

 Black belt career

 At the 2019 World Championship Bastos won her first title as a black belt, defeating four time world champion Rikako Yuasa in the final.
 By the age of 23 Bastos had won almost every single major jiu-jitsu tournaments in both GI and No-GI, for most of them more than once.
-Bastos won three consecutive No-Gi World title without having lost a single No-Gi match as a black belt.
+Bastos won three consecutive No-Gi World title without having a single lost in No-Gi matches as a black belt.